-Would you prefer your smartphone Operating System to be clean and simple, free of third-party apps, saving you quite some storage space and allowing you the choice to install whatever you want yourself?
-Or you rather love a feature-packed device that you basically don’t need to add much to?
+Would you prefer your smartphone operating system to be clean and simple, free of third-party apps, saving you quite some storage space and allowing you the choice to install whatever you want yourself?
+Or would you rather love a feature-packed device that you basically don’t need to add much to?

-I recall a night my memory card got bad, stripping my phone off a lot of apps.
-The next day seemed so far for a particular app I needed, and then it dawned on me as I asked “What is the essence of all these in-built apps that I do not ever get to use?”
+I recall one night my memory card got bad, stripping my phone off a lot of apps.
+The next day seemed so far for a particular app I needed, and then it dawned on me as I asked, “What is the essence of all these in-built apps that I do not ever get to use?”
 Well!
 Not everyone thinks like this.

-Your answer to the above question can determine or influence the debate of having an Android One operating system or the custom Android OS.
+Your answer to the above question can determine or influence the debate about having an Android One operating system or a custom Android OS.

-Android is an operating system for mobile devices such as smartphones and tablets, and even smart TVs.
-It’s an open source operating system, which allows OEMs and manufacturers to make changes as they desire to the operating system.
-So having some more apps and ability to make theme changes, keyboard changes etc is a thing for the Android operating system.
+Android is an operating system for mobile devices such as smartphones, tablets, and even smart TVs.
+It’s an open-source operating system, which allows OEMs and manufacturers to make changes as they desire to the operating system.
+So having some more apps and the ability to make theme changes, keyboard changes, etc is a thing for the Android operating system.

 Android One was simply launched to convert non-smartphone users to smartphone users, by giving low-end phones an operating system that can work so well with low memory and still offer a great user experience.

 With this idea, Google offered a pure Android experience with the Android One.
-They set up also limitations done on the OEMs work, as a hardware standard for phone manufactures.
+They also set up limitations on the OEMs’ work as a hardware standard for phone manufactures.

-Android One is simply a Google programme created for hardware manufacturers of smartphones.
-It brings the most stable version of Android, with a particular requirement and standards.
-Android One is different from the regular Android as it is not loaded with other apps, bloatware and services.
-So all the apps and services other manufacturers like to put in are not allowed, giving you no option to change theme, skin, keyboard, no pre-loading Microsoft office etc, making it the purest form of Android.
+Android One is simply a Google program created for hardware manufacturers of smartphones.
+It brings the most stable version of Android, with particular requirements and standards.
+Android One is different from the regular Android in that it is not loaded with other apps, bloatware, and services.
+So all the apps and services other manufacturers like to put in are not allowed, giving you no option to change the theme, skin, keyboard, no pre-loading Microsoft Office etc., making it the purest form of Android.

-So which will be preferable to use, Custom Android operating system or the Android One?
+So which will be preferable to use, the Custom Android operating system or the Android One?

 With this operating system you get only all the features supposed to come from Google.
 Apps like Google Duo, YouTube, Google Play Protect, Maps, Google Assistant, etc.

-The Google support is magnificent, as your device receives up to two years of upgrade to the latest Android version.
+The Google support is magnificent, as your device receives up to two years of upgrades to the latest Android version.
 Since manufacturers don’t alter the software of Android One, it is easier for Google to take charge and issue upgrades.
-They also offer your device up to 3 years of monthly security updates.
+They also offer your device up to 3 years of free security updates.

 In simple terms, this operating system is more secure or reliable in terms of security.
 Android One offers monthly security updates for at least three years after the phone was released.
 This is an improvement compared to many Android devices.
 So we can say using an Android One means you get quite as secure as a Pixel phone, but without having to pay too much for it.

-Another advantage is bloated apps takes a portion of your overall phone memory.
-Android One gets you more of a smooth experience without the extra strain that custom Android put on the phone’s processor and RAM.
-Using a higher processor and RAM would help for better optimization for Android phones.
+Another advantage is that bloated apps take a portion of your overall phone memory.
+Android One gets you more of a smooth experience without the extra strain that custom Android puts on the phone’s processor and RAM.
+Using a higher processor and RAM would help with better optimization for Android phones.

 - Gives the running App priority, which helps memory and battery.